Undergraduate Course Catalog 2014-2015

 Multicultural Student Affairs

-OMSA offers cultural and educational programs to all students; offers opportunities for exploring leadership potential within a multicultural context; provides support and advocacy for students as well as coordinating support from additional colleagues, programs, and offices on campus; gets students connected; helps students to learn more about race, sexuality, gender, class, and other social identities; responds to acts of bias; and helps all members of the University community to feel safe and welcome at UNH.
+OMSA offers cultural and educational programs to all students; offers opportunities for exploring leadership potential within a multicultural and social justice context; provides support and advocacy for students as well as coordinating support from additional colleagues, programs, and offices on campus; gets students connected; helps students to learn more about race, sexuality, gender, class, and other social identities; responds to acts of bias; and helps all members of the University community to feel safe and welcome at UNH.
 OMSA's work encompasses professional development opportunities for colleagues as well.

 The office provides computers for student use, social and study space, a media library, and educational resources and support for faculty and staff.
-Staff members include the director, the LGBTQ coordinator, and the multicultural coordinator.
-For more information, stop by the office in Room 327 of the Memorial Union Building (MUB), phone (603) 862-0324, or e-mail firstname.lastname@example.org.
+Staff members include the director, the LGBTQA coordinator, and the multicultural coordinator.
+For more information, stop by the office in Room 327 of the Memorial Union Building (MUB), phone (603) 862-0324, or e-mail email@example.com.

 Nontraditional Student Services